Semrush helps you:

 8. Use Internal Linking

-Internal linking is one of the easiest SEO best practices to use.
+Internal linking is one of the easiest best practices for SEO to implement.

 All you need to do is add a link from one page on your site to another page on your site.